The Walker family

 He was an emblem of gentleness, meekness, and kindness, a loving husband, a tender parent and an honest man.
 He has left a loving wife and a large family of small and promising children to deplore his loss.

-In 1827, his wife Jane was left to bring up alone John Walker Redmond Walker (11 years old), Ellen (9 years), Thomas (7 years, who was to marry Elizabeth Sinton), Mary Jane (7 years), Anne Elizabeth (4 years, who was to marry William Browne), and doubtless a number more.
-It is not known for sure when Jane died, but there is a record of a Jane Walker of Creenagh being buried at Kilmore in 1856, aged 61 years.
+In 1827, his wife Jane was left to bring up alone John Walker Redmond Walker (11 years old), Ellen (9 years), Thomas (7 years), Mary Jane (7 years), and Anne Elizabeth (4 years, who was to marry William Browne).
+Jane married again and died in 1871 at her daughter Ellen Sinclair’s house in Warrenpoint.

 Ellen married William Sinclair in 1840 at Grange House and then moved to Newry.
-Abraham Redmond Walker, probably another of Ellen’s brothers, joined William in his milling business and later set up on his own in Newry, retiring, propecia buy, like William, to Warrenpoint.
-The remaining Walker Redmonds, as they were known in the Richhill area, lived a riotous life, “living like like gentlemen of leisure, doing no work”, and squandering the fortune and estate left to them by Old Jack.
+Abraham Redmond Walker, another of Ellen’s brothers, joined William in his milling business and later set up on his own in Newry, retiring, like William, to Warrenpoint.
+The remaining Walker Redmonds, as they were known in the Richhill area, lived a riotous life, ‘living like like gentlemen of leisure, doing no work,’ and squandering the fortune and estate left to them by Old Jack.